markgw/pimlico/docs/core/module_structure.rst

 instantiated for a particular module in a pipeline, these outputs will be available in the ``available_outputs`` attribute, just like any that were defined statically.

+If you override ``provide_further_outputs()``, you should also give it a docstring describing the further outputs that may be added, how they are named and under what conditions they are added.
+This string will be included in the generated documentation for the module, underneath the table of outputs.

 Options
 -------
 Most modules define some **options** that provided control over exactly